What is a “bad user experience” for you?

 In Westworld, a little case of “system error” means your family may have to watch a malfunctioning humanoid robot murder an entire pub of human-like robots.
 Even though the hosts can’t hurt visitors physically, what happens when the damage occurs on a mental level?
 Also, in a world like this, they teach that rape and ruthless murder are totally acceptable, as long as the victims are just “feeling, human-like creatures”, not “real” human beings.
 This point brings us to our last aspects of hurtful design.

 When does a product become morally harmful?

-Products change us.
-Products can change who we are, how we think about people, how we communicate with them.
-Products shape our society and environment.
-Bad user experience can distract, exclude, sadden or taint.
+Products can change who we are, how we think about people, and how we communicate with them.
+They shape our society and environment.
+Whereas, bad user experience can distract, exclude, sadden or taint.

 A recent study shows that gamers who play games which objectify women and use them as just part of the “decoration” tend to be more accepting of sexual harassment.
 Long-term exposure to sex-stereotyped video games even correlated with greater rape myth acceptance.

 Let’s accept that our products have an impact on our world.
 The responsibility is ours and our companies’.
 We do not blame the user for “misusing” a product.
 When they don’t use it “properly”, it means that the product is designed improperly.

 How to not die of bad UX design?